dheerajvats21/Java-Basics/JVM - Memory Management.md

 As during full GC all nodes looked , no Card tables must be used.

-Now are we thinking right..
+:bulb: Now are we thinking right..
 How would we know ...
 Yess the time has come..
 Lets deep dive into GCs for Majot Garbage Collection.
 They are of 5 types.
 1) Serial GC
 2) Parallel GC
 3) Parallel Old GC (Parallel Compacting GC)